MacCracken/AgnosticOS/docs/articles/cyrius-vs-rust-benchmarks.md

 ## Known Limitations

-**Function table limit**: Programs exceeding ~1,024 functions produce a compile-time error.
-Proper fix: multi-file compilation with object linking.

-**Pure compute gap**: Branch-heavy operations show 2-42x overhead vs LLVM -O3.
-This is a compiler optimization target (constant folding, inlining), not a language limitation.
+**Pure compute gap**: Branch-heavy operations show 2–42× overhead vs LLVM -O3.
+Compiler-optimization targets (constant folding, inlining, regalloc, maximal-munch instruction selection) — **Cyrius v5.6.x optimization arc** lands these as O1–O6 phases before v5.7.0 RISC-V.

-**No borrow checker**: Memory safety comes from testing and auditing, not the type system.
-Planned for v1.3.
+**No borrow checker**: Memory safety comes from testing, auditing, and a stdlib designed for the absence of hidden aliasing — not a type-system proof.
+Design stance, not a pending feature.

-**No u128 type**: Number theory benchmarks are bottlenecked on 64-bit mod_mul emulation.
+**Resolved since this article was first written:**
+- ~~Function table limit (~1,024)~~ → raised to 4,096 in Cyrius v4.7.1
+- ~~No u128 type~~ → shipped v4.7–v4.8.x
+- ~~Number theory bottleneck on 64-bit `mod_mul`~~ → `u64_mulmod` hardware fast-path shipped v4.8.5; abaco's Miller-Rabin ~12× faster end-to-end

 ---

 ## Methodology

 All benchmarks on the same x86_64 Linux host.
 Rust: `cargo build --release` (opt-level 3, LTO).
-Cyrius: cc2 (direct x86_64 emission).
+Cyrius: `cc5` (direct x86_64 emission; `cc2` was the compiler at the time this article was first written — the bootstrap chain is now seed → cyrc → bridge → **cc5**).
 Each operation measured over 10,000+ iterations with `clock_gettime(CLOCK_MONOTONIC_RAW)`.
 Results are median values.

+The deep-dive sections (agnosys, kybernet, agnostik, abaco) were measured during their respective initial ports.
+The Ports Ledger numbers are pulled from each repo's current `bench-history.csv` and are re-run per release.
+Receipts (Rust git tags + benchmark CSVs) are preserved in every ported repo so the comparison is reproducible.

 ---